touch-tree/framework/README.md

 ## Credentials

-Create a folder named `config` in your project directory.
+Create a folder named config in your project directory.
 Inside this folder, add a file named `app.php`.
-In `app.php`, define an array that contains properties named `url` and `development_mode`, where `development_mode` is a boolean variable.
+In `app.php`, define an array that contains properties named url and development_mode, where development_mode is a boolean variable.

+> [!IMPORTANT]
+> It's important to ensure that the url variable in your config is set if the .htaccess file in the document root of the web server redirects directly to your project.

 ### php.ini